agyemansteve/todoMVC/README.md

 # todo MVC
 ### https://todos-crud-mvc.herokuapp.com/

-This app illustrates how to use [Passport](https://www.passportjs.org/) with [Express](https://expressjs.com/) to sign users in with a username and password.
-Use this example as a starting point for your own web applications.

 ## Overview

-This example illustrates how to use Passport and the [`passport-local`](https://www.passportjs.org/packages/passport-local/) strategy within an Express application to sign users in with a username and password.

 This app implements the features of a typical [TodoMVC](https://todomvc.com/) app, and adds sign in functionality.
 This app is a traditional web application,